-- practice and policy dealing with language matters - advising on the co-ordination of language planning in South Africa.
+- advising on the co-ordination of language planning in South Africa.

-Pansalb may on its own initiative or receipt of a written complaint investigate the alleged violation of any language right, language policy or language practice.
-It may also summon any person, body or State organ to give evidence.
+PaNSALB may on its own initiative, or upon receipt of a written complaint, investigate the alleged violation of any language right, policy or practice.
+It may also summon any person, body or state organ to give evidence.

-PaNSALB Amendment Act, 1999
+Pan South African Language Board Amendment Act, 1999

-The PaNSALB Amendment Act, 1999 (Act 10 of 1999), provided the Board with a progressive shift from being a watchdog State organ to addressing the language development needs of South Africans.
+The PaNSALB Amendment Act, 1999 (Act 10 of 1999), provided the Board with a progressive shift from being a watchdog State organ to addressing the language-development needs of South Africans.